 In order for you to have a permanent partial disability rating, your injury must be expected to be permanent.
 So, doctors generally wait until you reach maximum medical improvement before assigning you a permanent partial disability rating.

 Maximum medical improvement is basically a concept that says you are as good as you are likely to get in recovering from your injury.
-It does not necessarily mean that you will not improve anymore. it just means that doctors have done everything for you that they can at this point, and they really do not see anything more to offer you.
+It does not necessarily mean that you will not improve anymore. it just means that doctors have done everything for you that they can at this point, and they really do not see anything more to offer you medically.

 How do doctors determine permanent partial disability ratings?

 If you reach maximum medical improvement and your doctor thinks that you may have some permanent impairment, they should consult the Guides to the Evaluation of Permanent Impairment book to determine what your rating should be.
+The Guides to the Evaluation of Permanent Impairment has 18 different chapters.
+16 of these chapters focus on body systems.

 Here are some of the chapters of the book that are used most often in workers compensation cases: